CharlieSong1999/CharlieSong1999.github.io/_pages/about.md

 ## News

 <!-- * 06/2025 I've graduated from ANU with commendation in the MMLCV program. -->
-* 10/2024 I've completed my Master thesis: "Towards extreme amodal face detection", under the supervision of Dylan Campbell.
+* 11/2025 Our paper "Extreme amodal face detection" was accepted by WACV 2026!
+* 7/2025 Starting PhD at ANU.

 ## Education